-We discussed the judgements applied by management in relation to their assessment of the required provision for impairment of these individual receivables, and we have corroborated management's assertions through various sources including as appropriate, the correspondence between the Group and the concerned. the individual customers circumstances of each contract, our knowledge of the industry and the most recent publicly available financial information of particular customers.
+We discussed the judgements applied by management in relation to their assessment of the required provision for impairment of these individual receivables, and we have corroborated management's assertions through various sources including as appropriate, correspondence between the Group and the individual customers concerned, the circumstances of each contract, our knowledge of the industry and the most recent publicly available financial information of particular customers.
 We also considered historical impairment provisions recognised by the Group and the related subsequent outcomes.